tier2tickets/Knowledge-Base/content/integration/sso.rst

 Billing Only Group Permissions:
 The permissions you would want to create for this system might look like this:

+Standard:
-Standard:   ticket-reports
+	- ticket-reports
-            ticket-dashboard
+    - ticket-dashboard

+Technicians:
-Technicians: software-core
+	- software-core
-             software-adv
+	- software-adv
-             remote-access
+	- remote-access
-             device-management
+	- device-management
-             automations
+	- automations

+Admins:
-Admins:     administration
+	- administration

+Billing:
-Billing:    billing
+	- billing

 A technician in this structure is an extension of the standard user so they are in both the standard and technician groups thereby getting all those permissions.
 Similarly admins are an extension of technicians so they are in standard user, technician, billing, and admin groups getting all permissions.
 The billing group would be in either only the billing group or the billing and standard group so they dont get the administration or technician permissions.

 You dont necessarially need to have this permission mapping on paper before hand, but you will want to know which permissions should go to which groups based on how users are grouped in your identity provider.

+Permission List
+^^^^^^^^^^^^^^^^^^^^^^

+Here is the full list of permissions given to subaccounts in alphabetical order:

+administration 		-  Administration pages other than billing automations			-  Most Automations (Tier2Assists, Dispatcher Rules, Tier2Forms) billing				-  Billing Pages device-management	-  Device Management page and attached functions software-adv		-  Integration Settings and Tier2Script Automations software-core		-  Download and Deploy, Branding, User Interface settings ticket-dashboard	-  Ticket Dashboard ticket-reports		-  Reports and Instant Replay remote-access		-  Remote Access pages (Loginwith.me, Command Line tools, Remote Diganostics)

 Setting up your SSO
 ----------------------------------------------------